NPellet/lambda-wrappers/README.md

 From v3, the validation system has been reworked, and we're dropping native support of yup in favor of a more global approach.
 Validators can now be registered at the manager level and consumed by the implementation of the AWS Lambda.

 One major side-effect - and downside, really - is that we no longer infer the input and output types from the schemas.
-This must now be explicitely written by the implementation (e.g. `.setTsInputType<InferType<typeof schema>>` for yup).
+This must now be explicitely written by the implementation (e.g. `.setTsInputType<InferType<typeof schema>>()` for yup).

 The major upside is that you can write validators not only for the payload, but also for any additional information provided to the lambda, via for example the headers for the API Gateway, or via the Message Attributes for SQS.

+Check out [Runtime Validation](#runtime-validation) for explanations and examples.

 ## <a name='Breakingchangesinv2.x'></a>Breaking changes in v2.x